Kelp forest off southeast coast of Rakitu Island

 Rakitu is a taonga to Ngāti Rehua-Ngatiwai ki Aotea people.
 It is the final resting place of the founding tupuna Rehua.

 It is one of a number of sacred islands such as Mokohinau and Hauturu-o-Toi.
-These other islands have already been eradicated of pests, so are thriving with life and taonga species.
+These other islands have been eradicated of pests for some years, so are thriving with life and taonga species.
 Ngāti Rehua-Ngatiwai ki Aotea are committed to restoring the mauri of Rakitu.
-We want to establish a sanctuary for our seabirds and other taonga species.
+The recent eradication of rats is the first step in establishing a sanctuary for our seabirds and other taonga species.

-Ngāti Rehua-Ngatiwai ki cleared and cultivated the central valley.
+Ngāti Rehua-Ngatiwai ki Aotea people cleared and cultivated the central valley.
 There are historic sites including a pa (earthwork fortifications) and several kainga (settlement) and whare (dwelling) sites.

 Rakitu was purchased from the Rope family in 1993.
 Europeans settlers grazed cattle on Rakitu for more than a century, before the Rope family stopped grazing in 2013.